mozilla/fxa/features/FxA-54-push-on-status-change/README.md

 * User deletes their account
 * User resets their password

+When the fxa-auth-server receives a `410 Gone` response from the Push server it should remove the device from the list of user's devices.
+This will allow the device to register again with the fxa-auth-server.

-When a connected device receives a push notification on its registered endpoint, and the notification has an empty payload, the device should perform the following checks to update its view of the account status:
+When a connected device receives a push notification on its registered endpoint, and the notification has no payload, the device should perform the following checks to update its view of the account status: